Licenses and registration checklist

 As you proceed through the process of starting your business, use this checklist as a guide to ensure you operate your business in compliance with federal, state and local governments.

-Missouri SourceLink offers a toll-free call center.
+One of our partners, Missouri SourceLink offers a toll-free call center.
 Their staff can assist with specific questions about Missouri small business licenses and registrations.
 Contact them at 866-870-6500.

 Critical steps in the planning process